KelpChips/cse15l-lab-reports/lab-report1.md

 ![Image](logging in.png)
 ## Trying Some Commands!
 - 1) You can use commands of cd, ld, ~, etc.

+cd <path> "Change Directory" | Will change the current directory to the directory stated.
+This command does return anything in particular but will open into the path inputed.

+ls <path> "List" | returns the files and folders in the given path.

+~ | Is a shortcut to reference the home direcotry without typing the whole thing out.
+Useful if you wanted to search for items in the home direcotry or need to go directly back to it.

 - 2) Some of things I did is in the image below.
 Try some for yourself!
 ![Image](exampleCode.png)

+ls -a | This combination of commands in particular will show the files and folders in the path given, but the "-a" will also show the hidden files in the path given
 🤓 Wow you are a coding nerd 🤓